KygoSkyrus/react-skyblog/NOTES.md

 - when you have html content in form of string then sometimes maybe it wont act as html even if you put it as innerHtml of an element.. so in that case you should use "dangerouslySetInnerHTML={{ __html: theHTMLstring }}"

+- wehne we submit forms with button as of type submit then the page referesh after submmiting,,there mayeb e sometime that you may need the response from server when the form submits,,in that case you can use
+//you can call a function onsubmit event in form tag,,why this?bcz it does the work of bpth your  own function and form validation,,it checks for required field and othe rvalidation
+"e.preventDefault()"  //this stops page to refresh
+    //or you could have used return false at the bottom of the function which would have stopped refreshing page

 ### magento